vaqMAD/TimeMate/README.md

 ## 🛠️ Installation

-You can install and run the app using one of two methods:
+You can install and run the app using:

 ### 1. Clone the Repository & Build with Docker Compose
 ```bash